Stebin-17/INTELLIGENT-DOOR-ACCESS-SYSTEM-WITH-FACIAL-RECOGNITION-AND-VOICE-CONTROL/README.md

 ### 7. TEST THE SKILLS AND CONNECT TO ECHO DOT:
 Head over to 'test' section of your skill console and start testing your skill.
 Try saying commands like ```Alexa ask chat to i wanna see```.
 This should turn on LED light connected to you Raspberry Pi.
 For attaching the Echo-Dot to  this project refer the steps mentioned in the [link](https://www.theverge.com/2019/11/19/20972973/amazon-echo-alexa-how-to-add-skills-smart-home-games-sounds).

+### 8.UTTERENCES FOR DOOR OPENING AND CLOSING:

+I have tested the below given utterances for opening and closing and it was working fine.
+More phrases can be possible:

+    OPENING THE DOORS:
+	•	Door opens
+	•	Door let him in
+	•	Door opens the latch
+	•	Door unlocks the latch
+	•	Door he is my friend
+	•	Door he is a good guy
+	•	Door I know him

+    CLOSING THE DOORS:

+	•	Door closes
+	•	Door he is a thief
+	•	Door don’t let him
+	•	Door he is harmful/bad
+	•	Door I don’t know him

+The command from the alexa is send via MQTT protocol and it is received at the other end by a WIZNET-EVB-PICO boaed which has an servo motor attached too it.
+Based on the motion of the servo motor the door lock is locked and opened.

+**3: SERVO MOTOR FOR DOOR MOVEMENT**